apache/incubator-brooklyn/usage/archetypes/quickstart/src/brooklyn-sample/README.md

 This is a Sample Brooklyn project, showing how to define an application which Brooklyn will deploy and manage.

+This sample project is intended to be customized to suit your purposes: but search for all lines containing the word "sample" to make sure all the references to this being a sample are removed!

 To build an assembly, simply run:

     mvn clean assembly:assembly